-In this blog, we’ll talk about the basic difference between barcode and QR code.
+In this blog, we’ll talk about the basic difference between barcodes and QR codes.
 We’ll also cover their distinguishing features, types, and advantages.

-The Government of India recently announced that they will be using QR codes to deliver E-RUPI digital vouchers to beneficiaries.
+The Government of India announced in 2021 that they will be using QR codes to deliver E-RUPI digital vouchers to beneficiaries1

-On a completely different side of the spectrum, a bar code helped police forces catch a murder culprit recently.
+On a completely different side of the spectrum, news had circulated some time ago that a bar code helped police forces catch a murder culprit recently2.

 Both of these statements seem quite disjointed, don’t they?